 - Where it is proposed that 19 or fewer employees could potentially be made redundant from one establishment, no collective consultation is required, however in accordance with good practice, the Council will consult with relevant Trade Unions at least 30 days prior to notification of the first dismissal.
 The requirement for individual consultation with those affected will still apply.
-This will not include the end of a temporary project or individual contract which necessitates a redundancy payment, due to the length of the contract. - Where it is proposed that between 20-99 employees could potentially be made redundant from one establishment, collective consultation will commence at least 30 days before the date of implementing any dismissals;

-• Where it is proposed that 100 or more employees could potentially be made redundant from one establishment, collective consultation will commence at least 90 days before the date of implementing any dismissals.
+This will not include the end of a temporary project or individual contract which necessitates a redundancy payment, due to the length of the contract. - Where it is proposed that between 20-99 employees could potentially be made redundant from one establishment within a 90 day period, collective consultation will commence at least 30 days before the date of implementing any dismissals; - Where it is proposed that 100 or more employees could potentially be made redundant from one establishment within a 90 day period, collective consultation will commence at least 45 days before the date of implementing any dismissals.